xenify-io/litepaper/README.md

 ### ♦️ Staking
   - Participating in Xenify's growth is made possible by staking your XNF tokens.
 As a staker, you have the opportunity to earn a proportionate share of burn and swap fees generated within the ecosystem.
 Exceptional rewards stemming from both burning activities and swap fees across supported chains augment the value of your involvement within the Xenify ecosystem.

-  - Xenify's staking model offers users the chance to stake XNF tokens and earn 100% of the burn fees originating from direct burns of DXN or xYSL.
+  - Xenify's staking model offers users the chance to stake XNF tokens and earn 100% of the burn fees originating from direct burns of XEN or USDy.
 This opportunity leads to rewards in the form of native chain tokens, a highly liquid asset, promising a potential return on your investment.

   - Xenify's swap fee distribution mechanism is distinctive, allocating an impressive 50% of the platform's swap fees to committed stakers.
 Staking XNF tokens provides a steady stream of income through native chain rewards.
 This distribution mechanism not only supports the token's value but also provides additional motivation for stakers, promoting a stable token value and encouraging sustained commitment.